 A newlywed wife was quite surprised to see her husband’s picture on “America’s Most Wanted,” as she had no idea that he was a wanted, dangerous criminal and fugitive.
 Would a woman, or man, consciously and without any reservations, marry someone whom they knew to be a batterer, a rapist or convicted sexual pervert or child molester?
 “I know that my fiancé used the beat the shit out of his five former wives and had sex with his young daughters and sons, but that will never happen to me and my children.
 He loves me.”
 Yeah, right.
 I’m sure that he “loved” all the others, too.

 In Ira Levin’s novel A Kiss Before Dying, a psychopath murders his fiancée, then when the dead girl’s sister arrives to investigate her death, she subsequently gets involved with and in the 1991 film adaptation, unknowingly even marries the very man who killed her sister!
 Now wouldn’t a rational person wait until the murder is solved before rushing into marriage with someone she just met, just in case he might be the killer?
+It most likely is somebody that her sister knew.
+She at least should have considered this guy a suspect.
 A woman with amnesia marries only to discover that she was already married with a family before she lost her memory.
 I would think that she would deal with her amnesia and cure that before getting on with a new life.
 In both of these cases, I say, ‘First things first, y’all!’